 Key Differences

-• &str is an immutable reference to a slice of data owned by another variable.
+Stringowns its data and is mutable.&stris an immutable reference to a slice of data owned by another variable.

-• Use String when you need ownership and dynamic string manipulation.
+Stringwhen you need ownership and dynamic string manipulation. - Use

 Conclusion